philip-sul/philip-sul.github.io/blog.md

 ## First Blog post
 ### Github portfolio - 05.08.2020

-I have started to upload some of my school projects to publically to Github last week.
+I have started to upload some of my school projects publically to Github last week.
 Some previously localhost or privately on Github or Bitbucket.

 I will track my progress here with a simple blog to reflect on my achievements and struggles.